-Search for an Existing Cancel Registration Back Account/Results Found To activate your account you must have a vendor code.
+Search for an Existing Account/Results Found Back To activate your account you must have a vendor code.
 This page will help you determine whether or not you have one.
-You will not be able to create a new code if one already exists.
-If the account exists it will be designated as a company or individual based on the information you previously provided.
-Please select one of the search options below to determine if you already have a vendor code.
-Company Search To see if you have a vendor code, search by the Taxpayer Identification Number (TIN) field or by your Legal Business Name.
+You v able to create a new code if one already exists.
+If the account exists it will be designated as a company or individual based o information you previously provided.
+Please select one of the search options below to determine if you already have a vendo Company Search n the To see if you have a vendor code, search by the Taxpayer Identification Number (TIN) field or by your Legal Business Name.
 Note that no dashes are needed when you search by your TIN.
-Taxpayer Identification Number Search V Individual Search To see if you have a vendor code and have a Social Security Number (SSN) on file enter your Last Name and last four digits of your Social Security Number.
-Last AND digits Name of SSN Search The following exists for the information you entered: Vendor Number Legal Business Name Alias/DBA Name Activated?
+Taxpayer Identification Number Search OR To see if you have a vendor code and have a Social Security Number (SSN) on file enter your Last Name and last four digits of your Social Security Number.
+Last Last 4 AND digits of SSN Search The following exists for the information you entered: Vendor Number Legal Business Name Alias/DBA Name Activated?
 AOM84265 ARCTIC OFFICE PRODUCTS INC Yes